What will happen to your business in your Texas divorce?

 - What if the success of the enterprise is largely dependent on the reputation, goodwill or unique skills of one of the spouses?
 What would happen to the value of the business if that spouse were no longer involved?

-Gunnstaks Law Office in Plano represents business owners and clients married to business owners in divorce in the Dallas area and throughout Texas.
+GUNNSTAKS LAW OFFICE in Plano represents business owners and clients married to business owners in divorce in the Plano area and throughout Texas.